aungkhantmaw64/BC95NB/README.md

 2.2mm profile makes it a perfect choice for size sensitive applications.
 Designed to be compatible with Quectel GSM/GPRS M95 module in the compact and unified form factor, it provides a flexible and scalable platform for migrating from GSM/ GPRS to NB-IoT networks.

+> **Note**
+> BC95 Series' built-in firmware do not support TLS/SSL connections.
+For those who want to use a more secure MQTT connection, this module is not suggested.

 ## Examples

 *Note: As BC95 Modem uses AT commands via UART Protocol, you may have to specify which UART port (Serial, Serial2, etc.)*